hackersanddesigners/chatty-pub/front/docs/CSS.md

 CSS (Cascading Style Sheets) is the language that allows you to style and layout HTML web pages.
 This article explains what CSS is, with some simple syntax examples, and also covers some key terms about the language.

-Since this document relates specifically to **Chatty-pub**, the focus is going to be on the parts of the language that are supported by this platform.
+Since this document relates specifically to ChattyPub, the focus is going to be on the parts of the language that are supported by this platform.
 Because CSS is specifically oriented towards styling HTML (and related languages like SVG and XML) you have to have a basic understanding of HTML.<sup>[1](#footnote1)</sup> Mozilla has an excellent [HTML introduction](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started).

 At its heart, HTML is a fairly simple language made up of elements, which can be applied to pieces of text to give them different meaning in a document (Is it a paragraph?
 Is it a bulleted list?
 Is it part of a table?), structure a document into logical sections (Does it have a header?
 Three columns of content?
 A navigation menu?), and embed content such as images and videos into a page.
 But what HTML does not do is speficy how these elements should look.
 That is where CSS comes in.

 CSS can be used for very basic document text styling — for example changing the color and size of headings and links.
 It can be used to create layout — for example turning a single column of text into a layout with a main content area and a sidebar for related information.
 It can even be used for effects such as animation.
-In Chatty-pub we're mostly interested in the first part.
+In ChattyPub we're mostly interested in the first part.

 ---